2018-09-11 18:32:04 • ID: 2024

 Stillbay Ensembles in South Africa assemblages are rare and, with the exception of Sibudu Cave (KwaZulu-Natal), and Apollo 11 (Namibia), all concentrated in the Cape Province of South Africa.

 Foliate shaped bifacially worked stone points are the hallmarks of the Stillbay techno-tradition.
-At the sites, Bifacial roughouts are more common than the finished product and correspond to various stages of the reduction process during which flakes are produced by thinning and shaping the biface preforms.
+At the sites, Bifacial roughouts are more common than the finished products and correspond to various stages of the reduction process during which flakes are produced by thinning and shaping the biface preforms.

 Bifacial points were most probably used as spear points, as indicated by use wear analysis, but also served as multifunctional tools and were used as knives.
 At Blombos Cave, the majority of the bifacial points recovered were made on silcrete that was heat-treated before flaking.
 After applying hard- and soft-hammer techniques to shape the blank, the points were finely finished using an sophisticated pressure-flaking technique, which is also known from the Lupemban complex.

 At present the known Still Bay assemblages show temporal and spatial discontinuity and much variability.
 At this point it seems not to be possible to reconstruct technological trends or directional change, but this may be a consequence of a sampling bias, with only a handful sites with undisturbed stratigraphy.